Library and learning facilities

 Liverpool Hope University allows access and borrowing rights to some categories of external users.
 Visit our access for external users page to find out how we can help you.
-Please note that access to visitors is restricted during certain times of the year, such as the exam period in April and May, so please check before any visit.
+Please note that access to visitors is currently restricted until the 10th of June due to the assessment and exam period, so please check before any visit.

 If you are eligible to visit our libraries as a visitor, find out about what you need to bring on our visiting the library page.